kishorekumar-kk/refactoring-java/README.md

 # Points considered when refactoring

-* Added packages based on functionality of classes
+* Added packages with classes grouped based on functionality and scope
 * Overall application is around buying/renting products for specific period of time.
 So, following functionalities added with Order interface.
     * Create cart
     * Add product to cart